For the full review with pictures, see here

-This is a Japanese restaurant in Zhongshan Park with reasonable prices and average to decent Japanese food.
+This is a Japanese restaurant in Zhongshan Park with reasonable prices (compared to the surrounding restaurants) and average to decent Japanese food.

 Ordered my favourite Japanese food item here – dashimaki tamago.
 Not as good as Rakuichi’s, but decent enough.